 For the areas of compartments within buildings protected by fire sprinklers, the Study Group believed it prudent to encourage sprinkler protection by starting with a base area allowed for a larger fire flow.
 Sprinkler protection should allow for the extended time necessary to assemble the resources to develop a larger fire flow.
 As with buildings without sprinkler protection, the base area was adjusted using the occupancy hazard factors from the ISO process.
 The last adjustment for the proposed table was for sprinkler protection.
 The IFC allows the required fire flow to be reduced by up to 75%.
-An evaluation of Table B105.1 values will demonstrate that a 50% reduction in required fire flow will permit a ~3.7 times area increase.
+An evaluation of Table B105.1 values will demonstrate that a 50% reduction in required fire flow would result in a ~5 times area increase.
 A 60% reduction in required fire flow would result in a ~5 times area increase.
-A 70% decrease in required fire flow would result in a ~10 times area increase.
-Finally a 75% reduction in required fire flow would result in a ~14 times area increase.
 The entire range of increases was used based on construction type (contribution to fuel load) and occupancy hazard.
 No sprinkler related increases were proposed for H1, H2, and H3 occupancies.